 During this time, businesses have added systems and technology to reach customers outside of their brick-and-mortar shop.
 Many of these tools rely on virtual scheduling, online payments, invoicing, and accepting credit cards to accommodate customers’ purchasing habits.

-If you’re like most businesses, you’ve found that many clients actually prefer these convenient solutions.
+If you’re like most small businesses, you’ve found that clients actually prefer these convenient solutions.
 In preparation for re-opening, which of these tools should remain in place?
 How can you update your current systems and processes during your downtime so they’re ready to go by re-opening?
 Think about how you can train staff and inform customers of any ongoing changes.

 6. Anticipate An Influx